Collaborative Specialization in Global Health Masters Program

 To complete the CSGH, Master’s students must fulfill the following requirements:

 - Successfully complete CHL5700H – Global Health (0.5 FCE) is the core course requirement for students enrolled in the Masters stream of the Collaborative Specialization in Global Health (CSGH).
 The course is an invitation to future researchers, educators, advocates, policy makers, and practitioners to work across disciplinary/professional boundaries, as well as cultural ones, and engage fundamental questions-both theoretical and applied -in global health.
 CHL5700 explores the theories, lessons and skills customarily considered central to global health and the ways in which these are embodied, enacted, and realized.
 While numerous real-life examples are introduced to illustrate global health concepts, challenges, and opportunities, and to stimulate discussion, the course provides a space for dialogue, critical reflection, and the development of hypotheses for informed and committed action, or praxis1, more than an opportunity to examine a catalogue of global-health-related case studies.
-CHL5700 is currently being redesigned and more information about the course format and schedule will be provided once confirmed.
+CHL5700 is currently being redesigned and will be offered in winter 2021. more information about the course format and schedule will be provided once confirmed.

 1 – Carr, W.; Kemmins, S. (1986) Becoming Critical: Education, Knowledge and Action Research.
 P.190.
 New York: Routledge Farmer.